 Metsä Fibre is building a new pine sawmill in Rauma, Finland.
 The value of the investment is approximately EUR 200 million.
-Construction will begin in the spring of 2020, and theproduction is set to begin at the sawmill during the third quarter of 2022.
+Construction started in the spring of 2020, and the production will begin during the third quarter of 2022.

 The new technology also allows for the transition from workstations to control room monitoring as well as continuous operation.
 The key elements of the Rauma sawmill’s operating model include employees’ in-depth expertise and multiple skills as well as user maintenance.

-- The value of the investment is approximately EUR 200.
+- The value of the investment is approximately EUR 200 million.

 - The new sawmill will employ around 100 people directly and around 500 people across its direct value chain.
 The sawmill’s employment impact during the construction phase is estimated at 1,500 person-years.